Don't miss out on the Wednesday workshops to help you prepare for the HSBPC!

 - 12-1pm via zoom: January 18, February 1, February 15, March 1, and March 15

 HSBPC Office Hours: Drop in for a one-on-one conversation with IEC staff to ask questions and get feedback on your business plan, every other Wednesday 12-1pm at the IEC office (Pigott 432A).

 - 12-1pm in Pigott 432A: January 25, February 8, February 22, and March 8

 Missed the workshop?
 No Problem!
 Read all about it here:

-The Business Plan Competition was started in 1998 by Dr. Harriet Stephenson, a Seattle University faculty member since 1967.
+The Business Plan Competition was started in 1998 by Dr. Harriet Stephenson, a Seattle University faculty member who began teaching in 1967.
 It is designed to help students and alumni in launching new business ventures, including for-profit businesses, not-for-profit businesses, corporate entrepreneurship, and social enterprise.
-Participants enhance their Seattle University learning experience, gain feedback on ideas, develop networks, are encouraged to participate in the UW's northwest invitational business plan competition, and expose their ideas to potential investors.
+Participants enhance their Seattle University learning experience, gain feedback on ideas, develop networks, and expose their ideas to potential investors.

 Seattle University Innovation & Entrepreneurship Center (IEC) at the Albers School of Business and Economics hosts the annual Harriet Stephenson Business Plan Competition (HSBPC) – teams led by Seattle University students and alumni advance through three rounds of judging and feedback to see who will take home the $10,000 Grand Prize.

 The HSBPC is a public event and draws hundreds of investors, advisors, business leaders, community members, students, alumni, and faculty as audience members.
 The Semi-Finals round consists of a fastpitch competition and a two-hour trade show that will be held in person on the Seattle University campus.
 The competition ends with The Finals & Awards Celebration, which will also be held in person at a venue in Seattle.